emanuelazcona/UndergradThesis/README.md

 # UndergradThesis

-To check out an official run-through of all my analysis, visit source/emanuelAzconaSeniorThesisUpdate.pynb
+To check out an official run-through of all my analysis, visit:
+- Code: source/emanuelAzconaThesisUpdate.pynb
+- PDF: